majguo/java-on-azure-samples/liberty-app-monitoring/README.md

     --min-replicas 1
 ```

+> [!NOTE]
+> HTTP Port `4318` of OTEL Collector is specified for the internal ingress, so the Liberty application can communicate with the collector through the same virtual network.
+The gRPC port `4317` can't be used here because Azure Container Apps just supports HTTP/TCP port for ingress.
+If you want to use gRPC, you can deploy the OpenTelemetry Collector as a sidecar container of the Liberty application in the same Azure Container Apps, see the later section.

 Wait for a while until the collector is deployed, started and running.

 ### Building and Deploying the Liberty Application